-The objective of this study is to assess alterations in buccal soft tissue contour after alveolar ridge preservation (ARP) using either a collagen matrix seal (CMS) or a collagen sponge (CS) as barriers with freeze-dried bone allograft (FDBA).
-Participants (28 total) were randomly assigned into the CMS group or the CS group (14 each).
+The objective of this study is to assess alterations in buccal soft-tissue contour after alveolar ridge preservation (ARP) using either a collagen matrix seal (CMS) or a collagen sponge (CS) as barriers with freeze-dried bone allograft (FDBA).
+Participants (28 total) were randomly assigned to the CMS group or CS group (14 participants each).
 The same clinical steps were used in both barriers.
-Cast models were taken at the baseline and at 4 months, then both models were optically scanned and digitally superimposed.
-Volumetric, surface, and distance-adjusted measurements were calculated to assess buccal soft tissues alterations.
-Surface area and volume loss in the CMS group were observed to be 71.44±1189.09 mm 2 and 239.58±231.89 mm 3 .
-The CS group showed measurements of 139.56±557.92 mm 2 and 337.23±310.18 mm 3, .
-Mean buccal soft tissue loss and minimum-maximum distance loss were less in the CMS (0.88±0.52 mm, and 0.2-2.15 mm respectively), compared with the CS group (1.63±1.03 mm and 0.3-3.68 mm respectively) with no statistically significant difference between the groups (p=0.2742).
-Both alveolar ridge preservation barriers were unable to entirely prevent soft tissue contour changes after extraction.
-However, collagen matrix seal application was slightly better in minimizing the amount of soft tissue reduction compared to the collagen sponge.
-ClinicalTrials.gov (NCT02697890).
+Cast models were taken at baseline and 4 months, and both models were then optically scanned and digitally superimposed.
+Volumetric, surface, and distance-adjusted measurements were calculated to assess buccal soft-tissue alterations.
+Surface area and volume loss in the CMS group were observed to be 71.44 ± 1189.09 mm2 and 239.58 ± 231.89 mm3, respectively.
+The CS group showed measurements of 139.56 ± 557.92 mm2 and 337.23 ± 310.18 mm3.
+Mean buccal soft-tissue loss and minimum-maximum distance loss were less in the CMS group (0.88 ± 0.52 mm and 0.2–2.15 mm, respectively) as compared with the CS group (1.63 ± 1.03 mm and 0.3–3.68 mm, respectively), with no statistically significant difference between the groups (P = .2742).
+Both alveolar ridge preservation barriers were unable to entirely prevent soft-tissue contour changes after extraction.
+However, collagen matrix seal application was slightly better in minimizing the amount of soft-tissue reduction compared with the CS.

 - Views Icon Views